slatedocs/slate/source/includes/_clients.md

 client-id | <span class="label label-required">Required</span>
 name | 50 characters max
 company-url | 150 characters max
-business-category-id | See here for a full list of valid business codes reference-number | An arbitrary unique reference you can use to identify a client.
+reference-number | An arbitrary unique reference you can use to identify a client.
 This may correspond to a unique value used within your system and can be useful when importing or exporting data.
 50 characters max.

 ## Delete Client